MATRIX4284/igniteQueryWordCount/README.md

 mvn clean install

-7.Run the module to stream data from a text book to Ignite.
+7.Run the module https://github.com/MATRIX4284/ignite-file-streamer to stream data from a text book to Ignite or you make your own according to your requirement.

 8.Run the application :